tankudo/tankudo/README.md

 ### Welcome to my GitHub.
 I am Tatiana.

-- I love to write code
+- I love coding and everything about computers

-- while I am not writing the code I take care of myself
+- While I am not writing the code I take care of myself
 	- Runing in the forest
 	- Meeting new people
 	- Reading in the cafe (yes, I love reading and food cooced for me)